Before discussing the states of matter, let us see what matter is. In the previous lesson about atom, we learn what an atom is. Now what is matter?

 Examples of matter:

 You are definitely familiar with solid, liquid and gas phases or states.
 However, you may not be familiar with the plasma state.
-More on this later.
+Keep reading to see the explanations!

 In all phases, the atoms are constantly in motion.
 You may find it hard to believe, but this fact was discovered by Scottish botanist Robert Brown.